-By creating a vision of your personal brand, it becomes easier to find the right opportunities to say yes too, and more importantly the opportunities you’ll need to say no too.
+By creating a vision of your personal brand, it becomes easier to find the right opportunities to say yes too, and more importantly the opportunities you’ll need to turn down.

-After all, the purpose of creating a brand is to become the magnet for the opportunities we want out of life or work.
+After all, the purpose of creating a brand is to become the magnet for the opportunities we want out of life and work.

 THE COMPLETE GUIDE TO PERSONAL BRANDING: UNDERSTANDING YOUR AUTHENTIC SELF

-Sometimes this process can be difficult.
+Sometimes this process can be complicated.
 It can be of great benefit to discuss this list and amend it by having discussions with others.

 Asking former clients, employers and even friends questions about why they enjoyed working with you and what value you directly brought into their lives.